SURELY GOODNESS

 For centuries, people have emotionally bonded with their horses – they love them!
 And now, we find that with a carefully designed program, horses have a unique ability to help humans living with health challenges, particularly PTSD.

-Salvestrin pointed out the basis of this equine ability, “Horses can sense your heart rate from four feet away” She explained that in a herd, horses are highly responsive to each other, synchronizing their heartbeats.
+Salvestrin pointed out the basis of this equine ability, “Horses can sense [not hear] your heart rate from four feet away” She explained that in a herd, horses are highly responsive to each other, synchronizing their heartbeats.
 If one horse’s heart rate increases, they all sense danger and, together, take action.

 “Horses are prey animals and are hard-wired to keep themselves safe.”
 Salvestrin said.
 “It makes them uniquely suited as therapy animals.
 Think of a horse as a big tame deer,” She smiled and explained that horses can interact dynamically with humans, mirroring our emotional states.